robdodson/robdodson.github.com/source/_posts/2013-11-02-image-slider-with-web-components.markdown

 I find it's often easier to create elements using Polymer because of all the niceties built into the library.
 This includes two-way binding between elements and models, automatic node finding and support for other new standards like Web Animations and Pointer Events.
 Also, the developers on the [polymer-dev](https://groups.google.com/forum/#!forum/polymer-dev) mailing list are extremely active and helpful, which is great when you're first learning the ropes.

-This is just a tiny example of what Polymer can do, so be sure visit its project page and also checkout Mozilla's alternative, X-Tags.
+This is just a tiny example of what Polymer can do, so be sure <a href="http://www.polymer-project.org/">visit its project page</a> and also checkout Mozilla's alternative, <a href="http://www.x-tags.org/">X-Tags.</a>

 ## Issues